NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/CenterlinesVMTK/README.md

 ## Objective

 1. Compile SlicerExtension-VMTK with VTK9 and Qt5.
 Fix problems compiling VMTK with the most recent VTK.
-2. Using VMTK in Slicer effectively.
+2. Use VMTK in Slicer effectively.
 Extract centerlines using start and end points, rather than using extractNetwork.
 3. Explore other VMTK features, and whether they can be added as Slicer modules.

 ## Approach and Plan